RCTV: 1980 to 1990

 In 1980, RCTV began airing the miniseries Gómez I and Gómez II.
 Although they were both a phenomenon, creator José Ignacio Cabrujas and RCTV were sued for 15 million bolívares (about 13 billion bolívares just before 2008, which converts to 13 million bolívares fuertes) because of its historical errors and "injuring the moral patrimony of the descendants and family of General Gómez".

 Television networks in Venezuela, whom were already prepared for the change and had occasionally transmitted in this format, made the complete switch-over to color on June 1, 1980.

 According to an article published in the Caracas daily newspaper, El Nacional, dated 27 September 1981, RCTV was admonished by the national government for having announced prematurely the death of ex-president Rómulo Betancourt.
 The Minister of Communications, Vinicio Carrera, by instructions of President Luis Herrera Campins, was in charge of admonishing RCTV "very severely".

 In 1982, Coral International was created to sell and distribute RCTV's programs overseas.
 In 2005, Coral International changed its name to RCTV International to honor its parent company.
 The same year RCTV became a pioneer station to use the Scanimate system of computer graphics for its on-air presentation and program graphics.

-It was in 1986 that the private television networks in Venezuela began using satellite dishes to "download" foreign television signals for their use.
+It was in 1986 that the private television networks in Venezuela began using satellite dishes to downlink international signals for their use.

 1986 was also the year of Cristal, a telenovela of 246 episodes which broke audience records both inside and outside of Venezuela.
 In Spain, Cristal was aired since 1988 to 1993 on seven different time periods.
 Later that year, RCTV launched another major production, called La Dama de Rosa, which in 1991 was seen by seven million people in Spain alone.
 As a result, RCTV made a record US$12 million from the sales of their telenovelas overseas.
-Both soaps, based on works by Rómulo Gallegos, formed part of a series of TV adaptations from the works of the Venezuelan writer and former President.
+Both soaps, based on works by Rómulo Gallegos, formed part of a series of TV adaptations from the works of the Venezuelan writer and former president.

 Also in 1986, Expedición, the first ecological and conservationist series produced in Venezuela began airing, which converted RCTV into a pioneering network in this genre.
 This series was exported to other countries, particularly the United States, Spain, and Japan.
 Expedición aired until 1998 and contained a total of 48 episodes.

 On 13 August 1988, William H. Phelps, Jr., RCTV's founder and first president died at age 85.
 He had served as RCTV's president for 34 years, retiring from the network only a year before his death.

-By 1987-1988, the network was being promoted in a series of station idents and 30-second commercials as Venezuela's Television, following the mid-decade First Class Television campaign.
+By 1987–1988, the network was being promoted in a series of station idents and 30-second commercials as Venezuela's Television, following the mid-decade First Class Television campaign.